-An excellent cluster of surgeries in South Hampshire are looking for a Salaried GP to join their already...
+A CQC rated GOOD surgery in Haslemere, Surrey are looking for a Salaried GP to join their team with a...

 This is dependent on many factors, such as geographic location and, most importantly, experience.
 But salaries tend to range from around £22,250 to £55,000 per annum.